Disclaimers are in Part 1

 There was some truth in that.
 It was just close enough to the memories of her own childhood to sting.
 But Isabelle ignored the remark.
 Xena was no imaginary childhood companion!

-"Mitch, think about it.
+"Lil, think about it.
 You said yourself I've changed.
 I've changed because she made me look at things from another angle, and because I've had insight into a soul that's so different from mine that I could never have made it up."
 She paused, and glanced at Xena, who was now leaning against the desk and staring out of the window, her face expressionless.
 The only indication that she was even alive was that telltale twitch of her jaw muscle.

-Mitch, however, looked doubtful.
+Lilli, however, looked doubtful.
 "Isabelle, sometimes inspiration just strikes.
 It can happen without help from anybody.
 And I know you have talent.
 But this is just... ridiculous!"

 "And just how did she do that, if she's a ghost?
 Did she go and beat them up, the way she ran me through with her sword?
 Listen to yourself, Isa!"